mathworks/toolboxdesign/MEX.md

 > [!IMPORTANT]
 > This page is under construction and review

-**TODO:**

-- [X] Review and revise overview.
-- [X] Review and revise single source file section.
-- [X] Review and revise buildtool section.
-- [ ] Update `buildfile.m` in buildtool section to work with 24b
-- [X] Review and update multiple source file section
-- [X] Review and update `mexfunction` folder scenario section
-- [X] Review and update external libraries section
-- [ ] Review and update CI / GitHub Actions section
-- [ ] Extend Arithmetic to build on all three OS- single MEX API
-- [ ] Appendix for 2024a and earlier buildfile that just uses `mex`

 ![Version Number](https://img.shields.io/github/v/release/mathworks/toolboxdesign?label=version) ![CC-BY-4.0 License](https://img.shields.io/github/license/mathworks/toolboxdesign)

 Welcome to the MATLAB&reg; MEX Best Practice guide, which extends [MATLAB Toolbox Best Practices](./README.md).
 This document focuses on integrating [MEX functions](https://www.mathworks.com/help/matlab/call-mex-file-functions.html) into your MATLAB toolbox.
 MEX functions enable you to harness the power of C, C++, and Fortran code within MATLAB.
 In this document when we say "C++", we mean "C, C++, and Fortran."